Discussions about a Missouri House Bill have left university faculty with concerns.

 “In fact, more research is needed on effective ways to reduce violence,” Tushaus said.
 “I am not convinced more guns make us safer.”

 In recent years, most shootings that have occurred in the United States are in gun-free zones which happen to be schools.
-Dr. Steven Greiert, chairman of the history department, said he supports the bill and believes faculty with proper training and responsibility should be given the chance to conceal and carry on campus.
+Dr. Steven Greiert, chairman of the history department said he supports the bill and believes professors with proper training and responsibility should be given the chance to conceal and carry on campus.

 “Let’s face it, a lot of people doing these school shootings are mentally ill,” Greiert said.
 “We can’t prevent everything that happens in the world, but if we have trained people then they should be allowed to carry.”

 The faculty members who were interviewed were in agreement that they don’t see the need for guns on campus.
 Dr. Edwin Taylor, assistant professor of political science said as a faculty member he also doesn’t support the bill.
 He said he doesn’t own a gun and doesn’t have any intentions on buying one if the bill passes.

 “Arming faculty members would do little to improve the safety of the campus community and would only increase the probability of gun related accidents,” Taylor said.